ZATCA

 Any company with taxable supplies, imports subject to customs, or cross-border services into the Kingdom must align invoicing formats, tax point rules, and record retention with ZATCA’s published technical and legal notices—not with third-party summaries alone.

-VAT registration thresholds, filing frequencies (monthly vs quarterly), and reverse-charge mechanics are defined in official VAT regulations; misclassification of exempt vs zero-rated supplies is a common source of reassessments.
+VAT registration thresholds, VAT return filing frequencies (monthly vs quarterly), and reverse-charge mechanics are defined in official VAT regulations; misclassification of exempt vs zero-rated supplies is a common source of reassessments that may require VAT deregistration.

 Customs processes intersect with commercial registration data, HS codes, and valuation rules—especially for bonded warehouses, re-exports, and e-commerce fulfilment models landing goods in KSA.